wavemotion-dave/ColecoDS/README.md

 * A small number of games don't work with the open-source C-BIOS.
 In this case you would need a real msx.rom BIOS.
 You can set this up in Game Options.
 If you have an MSX.ROM bios, it will use it by default.
 * Most 64K games use the ASC16 memory mapper - so you can try that one... but a few (e.g. Mutants from the Deep) are linear mapped from 0-64K and you will need to pick LINEAR64 in Game Options.
 * The auto-detection on KONAMI8, KONAMI-SCC and ASCII8/16 mappers is pretty good... but some games don't detect well - you should try various mappers if the "larger than 64K" game won't run.
 * SCC is emulated for the games that use that advanced Konami sound chip.
+If your game is < 64K rom size, it may not auto-detect Konami SCC as the mapper type - but you can override this in the config.
 * Occasionally one ROM won't run but an alternate dump might.
 For example, the 384K version of R-Type is a bit of a mess for the emulator to handle, but someone made a clean 512K version that loads and runs great.
 * With a little diligence in trying different mapping/BIOS combinations, you should be able to achieve a 97% run rate on MSX1 games.
 * MSX2 games are not supported and will not run - the VDP alone is different enough.
 Try MSXDS for a full-featured DS/DSi emulator for the full range of MSX computers.